Speech Therapy for Cerebral Palsy Explained

 Children with cerebral palsy may experience many vocal problems, including:

-In speech therapy, children will learn to keep their vocal pitch steady, speak more clearly and take deeper breaths.
-Practicing these skills can also help children who are having problems with swallowing, chewing food, drooling, heartburn and coughing.
+In speech therapy, children will learn to keep their vocal pitch steady, speak more clearly, and take deeper breaths.
+Practicing these skills can also help children with swallowing, chewing, drooling, heartburn, or coughing.

-Without speech therapy, many children will have ongoing problems with communication as they get older.
+Without speech therapy, many children will have ongoing communication problems as they get older.
 Speech therapy aims to establish proper speech and language habits for kids that will improve their communication skills over the long term.

-In speech therapy, children will get a better understanding of language and producing words.
-Therapy can help children learn to use words properly, engage in effective conversation, communicate their thoughts and reduce issues with pronunciation.
+In speech therapy, children will get a better understanding of language and how to produce words.
+Therapy can help children learn to use words properly, engage in effective conversation, communicate their thoughts, and address pronunciation issues.

 Benefits of Speech Therapy for Cerebral Palsy

-Since language plays a key role in emotional, social and cognitive development, speech therapy has far-reaching benefits in children’s lives.
+Since language plays a key role in emotional, social, and cognitive development, speech therapy offers far-reaching benefits for children.
 When kids learn how language works, they can make better sense of the world around them.

-Kids who participate in speech therapy may do better in school, have an easier time interacting with other children and join in activities that they could not do before.
+Kids who participate in therapy for CP may do better in school, have an easier time interacting with other children, and join in activities that they could not do before.
 They also become more confident—something extremely important for kids with cerebral palsy.

-Additionally, speech therapy can introduce your child to essential learning skills at a very young age.
+Additionally, speech therapy for children with cerebral palsy can introduce them to essential learning skills at a very young age.
 They can develop healthy learning patterns that benefit them throughout their lives.

 Children with cerebral palsy often have a hard time communicating their needs to caregivers and family members.
 Speech therapy for cerebral palsy can make it easier for your child to express their thoughts and help you understand what they’re saying as well.